Real 'Bad Education' Superintendent Speaks Out About HBO Movie, Hugh Jackman's Portrayal

 Frank Tassone, the disgraced former Long Island school superintendent whose embezzlement scheme was chronicled in a new HBO movie, "Bad Education," has responded to the weekend release of the film.

-The plot of the film centered on Tassone’s larceny scheme at the Roslyn School District in Nassau County, in which he embezzled more than $11 million through the school district before he was ultimately busted and arrested.
+The plot of the film centered on Tassone’s larceny scheme at the Roslyn School District in Nassau County, in which more than $11 million was embezzled through the school district during his tenure before he was ultimately busted and arrested.

 The scandal was uncovered by a student reporter investigating the district’s budget who had previously been encouraged by Tassone to dig deeper into what was initially a puff piece.